 As we can see from the numbers above, the world is heading towards higher connectivity.
-The expansion of “smart devices” on par with digitalisation initiatives will undoubtedly influence every aspect of human lives and catalyze business innovations, thus enabling organizations to stay competitive and keep up with global challenges.
+The expansion of “smart devices” on par with digitalization initiatives will undoubtedly influence every aspect of human lives and catalyze business innovations, thus enabling organizations to stay competitive and keep up with global challenges.

-McKinsey states «As IoT expands, companies’ connectivity expenditures will rise by about 15 percent annually through 2022.»
+McKinsey states, «As IoT expands, companies’ connectivity expenditures will rise by about 15 percent annually through 2022.»

-As IoT generates vast amounts of data, it is a significant driver for big data analytics solutions and applications, that are designed to process and analyze large sets of data from multiple attached or embedded sensors.
+As IoT generates vast amounts of data, it is a significant driver for big data analytics solutions and applications that are designed to process and analyze large sets of data from multiple attached or embedded sensors.

-IoT in Electric Vehicles: Getting all Data for Maximum Control
+IoT in Electric Vehicles: Getting All Data for Maximum Control

 EV Charging Stations Challenges

-With IoT technology, EV charger stations become smart, connected and hence easily accessible for remote support and maintenance.
+With IoT technology, EV charger stations become smart, connected, and hence easily accessible for remote support and maintenance.

-EV Charging Analytics for Clients: IoT Powered Apps
+EV Charging Analytics for Clients: IoT-Powered Apps

 Furthermore, with the IoT-powered charging apps, drivers can easily search for a nearby station and schedule a time to fill up.